Abortion foes, supporters map next moves after Roe reversal

 “Any time you take half the people in Wisconsin and make them second-class citizens,” Evers said, “I have to believe there’s going to be a reaction to that.”

 Bauer reported from Madison, Wisconsin.
-Associate Press reporters Rebecca Boone in Olympia, Washington; Ken Miller in Oklahoma City; Dave Kolpack in Minneapolis; Emily Wagster Pettus in Jackson, Mississippi; and Tammy Webber in Fenton, Michigan, contributed to this story.
+Associate Press reporters Rebecca Boone in Olympia, Washington; Bob Christie in Salt Lake City; Ken Miller in Oklahoma City; Dave Kolpack in Minneapolis; Emily Wagster Pettus in Jackson, Mississippi; Christopher Weber in Los Angeles; and Tammy Webber in Fenton, Michigan, contributed to this story.

 For AP’s full coverage of the Supreme Court ruling on abortion, go to https://apnews.com/hub/abortion